Healthier Crispier “Baked” Sweet Potato Fries

 Healthier Crispy “Baked” Sweet Potato Fries

-Like pumpkin, there are myriads of recipes rolling around in my mind to use for these sweet, colorful beauties.
+There are myriads of recipes rolling around in my mind to use for these sweet, colorful beauties.
 I usually choose to use some form of the sweet potato when I entertain to add color to the plate.
 Also, I like to teach the kids the helpful tip of adding as much color to your plate as possible to ensure an array of vitamins and minerals.

 Course Side Dish